 Note – if you’re travelling by train, the closest station is Algés rather than Belém.

 LX Factory & Ler Devagar bookstore

-Located in the Alcântara area of Lisbon, this emporium of quirky shops, restaurants and bars is housed inside a historic warehouse once home to weaving and textile companies.
-Shop for crafts goods, organic body products and retro clothes.
+Located in the Alcântara area, this emporium of quirky shops, restaurants and bars is housed inside a historic warehouse once home to weaving and textile companies.
+Here you can shop – or browse – for crafts goods, organic body products and retro clothes.
 You can even get a tattoo there!

 Street art fans can check out another 3D mural by Bordallo-II.
 This one is of a giant bee and can be seen near the LX Factory entrance.